 - Fresh flowers

 - China and silver forks and spoons

-And the food is really where things get traditional.
-Here is a list of what we remember being traditional southern bridal shower foods.
+And the bridal shower brunch food is really where things get traditional.
+Here is the type of finger foods we remember being traditional southern bridal shower foods.

 - Finger sandwiches